 Operating Costs.
-The adopted 2016-17 Budget is the "baseline" for the forecast operating expenditures.
-From this, operating costs are projected to increase by inflation (projected at 2% annually), with the notable exception of retirement, Sheriff contract and retiree health care costs.
+The proposed 2022-23 Budget is the "baseline" for the forecast operating expenditures.
+From this, operating costs are projected to increase by inflation, with the notable exception of pension and Sheriff contract costs.

 CalPERS.
-Based on projections provided by the California Public Employees Retirement System (CalPERS), these costs are projected to rise significantly.
-Accordingly, detailed cost projections based on factors provided by CalPERS have been separately calculated.

-The underlying factors driving the increases are described in the Trends section of this report beginning on page 30.
-Based on these factors, the detail calculations for projecting retirement costs are provided on page 20.
+These are based on projections provided by the California Public Employees Retirement System (CalPERS).
+The underlying factors driving the increases are described in the Trends section of this report beginning on page 28.
+Based on these factors, the detail calculations for projecting retirement costs are provided on page 21.